 Most cyclists are probably already able to train at least one place indoors, but for inspiration, you can read about different alternatives to your preferred indoor training solution.
 This chapter is not the most interesting, but I think it’s a mandatory chapter in an ebook about basic principles for indoor cycling training.

 50 Different Indoor Training Workouts

-Pros: There are more than 50 different indoor training workouts in this ebook including recovery, leg speed, endurance, tempo, threshold, anaerobic, strength and power workouts.
+Pros: There are more than 50 different indoor training workouts in this ebook, including recovery, leg speed, endurance, tempo, threshold, anaerobic, strength and power workouts.

-The training programs can be performed using either heart rate monitor, power meter or just by perceived exertion.
+The training programs can be performed using either a heart rate monitor, power meter or just by perceived exertion.
 That’s great.

 Cons: It seems a bit odd to recommend a submaximal test (for healthy reasons) when 2 of the six training zones are performed above this training intensity.
 The layout could be more user friendly.
 I would have preferred some graphic illustrations for the workouts.

 Conclusion: This ebook is a cheap way to get some inspiration for your indoor workouts.
 The workouts are themed, so you can pick precisely the workout you are looking for.
 Click here to buy Indoor Training for Cyclists now.